freeCodeCamp/guide/src/pages/certifications/javascript-algorithms-and-data-structures/basic-javascript/comparison-with-the-strict-inequality-operator/index.md

 ---
-title: Comparison with the strict inequality operator
+title: Comparison with the Strict Inequality Operator
 ---
-## Comparison with the strict inequality operator
+## Comparison with the Strict Inequality Operator

 ### Problem explanation: